Prison Rape Elimination Act

 How to report an allegation of sexual abuse, sexual assault, or sexual harassment on behalf of a youth at MVJRC, as a third party?

 You can complete the third party reporting form found in the MVJRC Lobby or by clicking the following link: Third Party Reporting Form.
-Complete the form and email it to the Operations Manager.
+Complete the form and email it to the Compliance Manager.